 See Part II of this guide for more information about CEs.

 Administrative law judges may request medical expert testimony on complex medical issues.
-Each hearing office maintains a roster of medical experts who are called to testify as expert witnesses at hearings or respond to written interrogatories.
+Each hearing office maintains a roster of medical experts who are called to testify as expert witnesses at hearings or to respond to written interrogatories.
 The experts are paid a fee for their services.

 Confidentiality of Records